 Tommy was something of a Long John Silver to my Jim Hawkings.
-I was (fuck, I still am) a socially-stunted, painfully awkward, and generally oblivious weirdo who sat in the corner not saying anything, and he was… well, an enigma.
+I was (and still am) a socially-stunted, painfully awkward, and generally oblivious weirdo who sat in the corner not saying anything, and he was… well, an enigma.
 Much like Silver, you never really knew where you stood with him.
 You saw multiple, vastly different personalities and temperaments over time, with no way that all of them were sincere, but without any clue which times you were seeing the “real” him and which times were an act.
-And with the task of rotating roles between director, camera op and interviewee for this project, I ended up with the unenviable task of directing his interview.
+With the task of rotating roles between director, camera op and interviewee for this project, I ended up with the unenviable task of directing his interview.

-While I never even began to scratch the surface here, this film does offer an practically exclusive glimpse at who he was and what he was like to be around.
+While I never even began to scratch the surface here, this film does offer a practically exclusive glimpse at who he was and what he was like to be around.
 The kind of man who one day would message you elated at how well the film he was working on was turning out, and the next practically screaming through a keyboard about how it was all shit and a total failure and should be ignored like the bad joke it was.
-The kind of man who would practically beg for attention during classes by causing trouble and being as argumentative as possible with lecturers, and then create all his work under various pseudonyms because his work was “dangerous” and thus he didn’t want the “inevitable” blowback against his art to affect his family.
+The kind of man who would practically beg for attention during classes by causing trouble and being as argumentative as possible with lecturers, and then create all his work under various pseudonyms because his work was “dangerous” and thus he didn’t want the “inevitable” blowback against his art to “affect his family”.

 If you’re worried that he might have had any reason to think that was a plausible concern, don’t.
 He just made sort of lame and unimpressive pieces that veered between dull melodrama (his entry for the Dogme95 project that I made Slenderfan for?
 A kitchen-sink drama about a woman who insists her dead husband has been reincarnated as a kitten.
 And then her husband suddenly reappears, revealing that he’s been missing for years because a building fell on him in Majorca and he lost his memories.
 He has them back now.
 And then the credits roll) and low-effort attempts at being “experimental”.
-Ever wondered what the “I’m Being Provocative, Honest” cutaway gag in Orange Blues was referring to?
+As in he filmed a bunch of random footage in various places, put random Premiere filters over them, dubbed on some random music and called it a day.
+Ever wondered what the cutaway gag featuring a film called I’m Being Provocative, Honest in Orange Blues was referring to?
 Now you know.

+Anyway, back to Interview Project: Tommy.
 Here he makes his usual attempts to dodge questions about himself whilst simultaneously making every single thing happening around him about him and his opinions, as well as making good use of his well-honed skills in failing as hard as he can to be edgy and provocative.
 Why, no-one has ever done anything worth remembering them for?
 By Jove, that sentiment is most unorthodox!
 Let me just collect my monocle from the floor before continuing.

 It didn’t help that, even by the standards of my other on-screen appearances, it’s repulsively unwatchable.
 To this day five years later, I have only been in the room while it has played in its entirety once: the day when all of them were played in front of the class.
-I spent the entire screening in the foetal position with my elbows clamped over my ears.
-Cringeworthy doesn’t even begin to describe it.
+I spent the entire screening in the fetal position with my elbows clamped over my ears.
+Wince-inducing doesn’t even begin to describe it.